-Aldi dessert hummus comes in seasonal varieties like dark chocolate, mudslide, carrot cake, chocolate cherry cheesecake, brownie batter, and vanilla bean.
+Aldi dessert hummus is a fan favorite that comes in seasonal varieties like dark chocolate, mudslide, carrot cake, chocolate cherry cheesecake, brownie batter, and vanilla bean.

-They all provide some fiber and protein (thanks to the chickpeas), with only 5 grams added sugar per serving, making them a great option when craving something sweet.
+They all provide some fiber and protein (thanks to the chickpeas), with only 5 grams added sugar per serving, making them a great option when you have a sweet tooth.

-The carrot cake hummus is my #1 pick, mimicking all the flavors of my favorite cake that I request every year for my birthday.
-Try it with graham crackers, or on top of homemade mini pumpkin muffins for a true carrot cake experience.
+The carrot cake hummus is my #1 pick, truly resembling the flavors of carrot cake.
+Try it with graham crackers or homemade mini pumpkin muffins.

-Aldi dark chocolate dessert hummus is runner up for me.
-Great for dipping strawberries or bananas, or just eating by the spoonful.
-I like to mix in peanut butter or PB2 for a protein + fiber packed chocolate peanut butter treat.
+Aldi dark chocolate dessert hummus is runner-up for me.
+It’s great for dipping strawberries or bananas, or just eating by the spoonful.
+I like to mix in peanut butter or PB2 for a protein + fiber-packed chocolate peanut butter treat.

 Look for dark chocolate that’s at least 72% cocoa and contains less than 8 grams of added sugar per serving.

 The higher the percentage cocoa = more antioxidants, higher prebiotic content, and lower sugar content (all of which make for a happy gut!).

 Aldi carries Moser Roth chocolate bars that meet this criteria in 70% and 85% cocoa.
 The 70% chocolate has 7 grams of added sugar, while the 85% chocolate has only 3 grams of added sugar per bar.